 Jakob M. Helton

-My name is Jakob Helton and I am a third-year doctoral student at the University of Arizona pursuing a Ph.D. in Astronomy.
+My name is Jakob Helton and I am a fourth-year doctoral student at the University of Arizona pursuing an M.S. and Ph.D. in Astronomy.
 I spend most of my time thinking about the formation and evolution of galaxies and galaxy clusters in the early Universe.
-In the coming years, I will be working with the James Webb Space Telescope (JWST) on the JWST Advanced Deep Extragalactic Survey (JADES) with the Near-Infrared Camera (NIRCam) Science Team to investigate the properties of the earliest observable galaxies.
+In the coming years, I will be working with the James Webb Space Telescope (JWST) on the JWST Advanced Deep Extragalactic Survey (JADES) with the Near-Infrared Camera (NIRCam) and Mid-Infrared Instrument (MIRI) Science Teams to investigate the properties of the earliest observable galaxies.
 In addition to my research, I am also a visual artist.
 I focus on photography and painting, but I have recently started creating digital images and movies.
 In the coming years, I am hoping to publish a photography book and get my work featured in an art exhibition.
-You can take a look at my resume here and my CV here.
+You can take a look at my CV here.

 First-Author Publications